-The net result of these strategies are companies today employing both RPOs and MSPs, brushing under the carpet the unavoidable fact that sourcing and managing talent isn’t SO different, irrespective of the contract relationship.
+The net result of these strategies is that companies today employing both RPOs and MSPs, are brushing under the carpet the unavoidable fact that sourcing and managing talent isn’t SO different, irrespective of the contract relationship.

 Hiring an RPO and MSP encourages the duplication of technologies, processes, resources, etc. It creates wastage, often hidden under the ‘cost of doing business’ label found in administrative budgets.
 The reality is that one partner should, and probably could, be able to perform both RPO and MSP roles were a TOTAL TALENT MANAGEMENT approach adopted.

 The opportunity highlighted by the role of direct sourcing to serve both employment and contingent contract structures, exposes more than ever the need to consolidate talent approaches into a joined-up strategy.